Grays Point, New South Wales

-Grays Point is a small affluent suburb in Southern Sydney, in the state of New South Wales, Australia 29 kilometres south of the Sydney central business district, in the local government area of the Sutherland Shire.
+Grays Point is a suburb in Southern Sydney, in the state of New South Wales, Australia 29 kilometres south of the Sydney central business district, in the local government area of the Sutherland Shire.

 Grays Point is a small suburb with extensive views of the Port Hacking estuary.
 Grays Point is adjacent to the Royal National Park and the suburbs of Gymea Bay and Kirrawee.
 There is only one road available for vehicular access however multiple walking and mountain bike tracks link it with locations such as Audley in the Royal National Park, Engadine and Heathcote.
 This, in turn, contributes to the exclusive atmosphere of the suburb.